mutability/redfrog-scraper/README.md

  * log/tracker-latest.html: a copy of the last downloaded copy of the contract tracker page
  * log/ncf-missing-TIMESTAMP.html: a copy of any downloaded NCF page where the number of parsed contracts does not match the claimed number of contracts in the queue; useful for after-the-fact diagnosing of parse problems.
  * log/tracker-missing-TIMESTAMP.html: a copy of any downloaded contract tracker page where the number of parsed contracts does not match the claimed number of pending contracts; useful for after-the-fact diagnosing of parse problems.
+ * graph/*.png: timestamped copies of the graphs as they are generated.

 [1]: http://red-frog.org/                           "Red Frog Freight"
 [2]: https://aws.amazon.com/articles/Amazon-S3/3998 "Getting Started with AWS and Python"